Configure cost and traffic control for mobile app monitoring

 While this setting can reduce monitoring costs, it also results in lower visibility into how your customers are using your mobile apps.
 For example, a setting of

 10% results in Dynatrace analyzing only every tenth user session.

 To limit the number of user sessions to be analyzed

-Select the mobile application you want to configure.
+- Select the mobile app that you want to configure.

-Under Cost and traffic control, enter a value of less than
+- Under Real User Monitoring, enter a value of less than

 With this setting defined, Dynatrace analyzes an evenly distributed number of user sessions that equates to the percentage of user sessions that you've specified.